Service Check

 These configuration fields are included in all service checks, usually after the check-specific fields.

-- If the check is a passive service check, select the number of failures the check is allowed to experience before sending an alert notification (default is 3).
+• If the check is a passive service check, select the number of failures it is allowed to experience before sending an alert notification (the default is 3).

-- If the check is an active service check, select one of the preset timers that determine how long Netreo will wait after the first detection of a problem by this check before sending an alert notification.
+• If the check is an active service check, select one of the preset timers that determine how long Netreo will wait after this check detects a problem before sending an alert notification.
 (The default value of 5 Minutes is recommended.)
 Or select Custom to use the custom alert timing fields below.
 See also Best Practices below.

 Add a Service Check to a Device